stephenangelico/BioBox/README.md

 - Media in Chrome - see unpacked extension in VolumeSocket
 - Webcam focus

-Reference hardware uses a motorized 10kΩ slide potentiometer from [SparkFun](https://www.sparkfun.com/products/10976) with the potentiometer attached to a MCP3008 analog-to-digital converter (ADC), and the motor connected to a TB6612FNG motor controller.
+Reference hardware uses a motorized 10kΩ slide potentiometer from [SparkFun](https://www.sparkfun.com/products/retired/10976) (discontinued) with the potentiometer attached to a MCP3008 analog-to-digital converter (ADC), and the motor connected to a TB6612FNG motor controller.
 See [Wiring](#wiring) for details on where to connect everything.

 TODO: Find how to keep track of RPi "low power" mode (correlated with bolt icon on display) over SSH.
 Also try running headless to reduce power usage.